 Entertainment options on airplanes are virtually endless.
 Plenty of travelers look forward to streaming recently released movies and TV series.
 But to feel more mindful and peaceful, try using your in-air hours for a “digital detox.”
 “Lately, I’ve really relished disconnecting while in the air,” says Celeste, who reccommends turning to paper and pen for a break from screens.
 “I look at travel as a good excuse to unplug and spend time with books and my journal.”

 If your anxiety peaks with the thought of flying, or you’ve had an unusually busy travel schedule of late, one simple hack is to pack your own “happy place” kit in your carry-on, filled with travel-size personal care and culinary favorites.

 Need some “happy place” kit-spiration?
-Photographer Noche fills hers with her favorite tea (“You can get free hot water in airports and on planes.”) as well as sheet masks and scented, heated eye masks (“These two Asian beauty items are lifesavers for long flights, or whenever I’m feeling especially tired.
+Celeste fills hers with her favorite tea (“You can get free hot water in airports and on planes.”) as well as sheet masks and scented, heated eye masks (“These two Asian beauty items are lifesavers for long flights, or whenever I’m feeling especially tired.
 The sheet masks are great for hydrating and refreshing, and the eye masks are luxurious and calming.”)
 And, of course, don’t forget snacks.
-“Never underestimate the power of snacks,” Noche adds.
+“Never underestimate the power of snacks,” Celeste adds.

 To avoid cramped and swollen legs, take a cue from marathon runners and slip into a pair of compression socks before you board.
 “Wearing compression socks works wonders, especially on long trips,” says health coach Mark Mohammadpour, the owner of Chasing the Sun, who wears these simple stockings when he flies for work.
 “Compression socks help keep blood circulating throughout the body, which helps reduce blood clots and leg swelling.”